DMikaia/RideTogether-Server/README.md

 ## Testing

 > [!WARNING]
-> For the moment, unit tests are not available.
+> At the moment, the tests are not available, so I've yet to implement them.

 ```bash
 # unit tests